metricly/metricly-docs/content/integrations/anake/_index.md

 ```
 StatsDClient client = new NetuitiveStatsDClient("localhost", "8000");
 ```
 4\.
-Utilize code instrumentation to send metrics, events, service checks, and more into Metricly (basic examples included below each type).
+Utilize code instrumentation to send metrics, events, service checks, and more into CloudWisdom (basic examples included below each type).
 Metricly supports the following metric types:
  - **Decrement (Counter – Down)**: Decrease the count of how many times something happened per second.

  ```